 The Law Office of Andrew G. Rosenberg, P.A. is here to help bicyclists who have been injured by careless or negligent drivers start the process of financial recovery.
 Our experienced legal team will stand up for your legal rights and fight to get you fair compensation.
 Let us work on the legal side of your case, so you can stay focused on the most important thing after your injury—getting better.

-Have You Been Injured In A Florida Motor Vehicle Accident?
+Have You Been Injured In A Florida Bicycle Accident?

-If you've been hurt in a motor vehicle accident you need to speak with an experineced car accident lawyer as soon as possible.
+If you've been hurt in a bicycle accident you need to speak with an experineced Florida bicycle accident lawyer as soon as possible.
 Please contact us online or call our Coral Springs office directly at 954.755.7803 to schedule your free consultation.
 We proudly serve Florida residents including all of Fort Lauderdale, Boca Raton Miami-Dade County, Broward County, Palm Beach County and all points in between.